広告読み込み中…

 Can I Treat My Dog for Worms Without Going to the Vet?

-Over-the-counter and non-prescription treatments for worms may not be as effective as prescription drugs, and a vet can rule out other causes of vomiting.
+Non-prescription treatments are available, but they may not be as effective as prescription drugs, especially if the wrong medication is used.
+Vets can rule out other causes of vomiting.

 Can Humans Catch Roundworms from Dogs?

-Humans can catch roundworms if they ingest a larvated egg, usually seen in children who put their hands in their mouths after playing in contaminated dirt or sand.
-Dog roundworm larvae can't develop into adult worms in humans but can damage organs like the eyes.
+Humans can catch roundworms by ingesting larvated eggs, commonly seen in children playing in contaminated dirt.
+Dog roundworm larvae can't develop into adults in humans but can cause organ damage, especially in the eyes.

 Do I Need to Disinfect My House If My Dog Has Roundworms?